gergelykovacs/designpatterns/README.md

 - [x] **Template Method** defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
 - [x] **Visitor** separates an algorithm from an object structure by moving the hierarchy of methods into one object.

-#Further Plans
+# Further Plans

 ### Non-GoF Patterns

-*Non Gang of Four* patterns will be implemented later.
+Non- *Gang of Four* patterns will be implemented later.

 ### Analysis and Application of Patterns